traefik/traefik/docs/content/user-guides/crd-acme/index.md

 !!! warning

     This deployment is simplified.
-    On production, you should follow Kubernetes security recommandations and secure your API token, at least in a `secret`.
+    On production, you should follow Kubernetes security recommendations and secure your API token, at least in a `secret`.
 You may also deploy Traefik on a statefulset, in order to keep your Certificates when pod restart.